 As the ESFTUG is represented by more than 70% of schools across the country, the organization is trying to promote concerns of teachers, and schools of minority settlements in the Agenda.
 The organization is highly concerned that teachers of minority schools were not capable to participate in the state qualification and assessment programs, on therefore ESFTUG raised this issue and concern of the minority schools at the governmental levels.
 Nowadays minority teachers can take examinations on their own languages.
 ESFTUG “Educational Development center” provides them with its specific qualification and professional development sessions for teachers on their languages and primarily on Russian languages to enable them to participate at the examination process.

 The ESFTUG established the Gender Equality Standing Committee in November 2016, which aims to promote the gender equality and minority issues as well.
 The Gender Equality Committee is composed of 64 teachers of across the country and it aims to intensify its activities at the national as well as regional levels, with the Municipalities on the educational gender and career building issues (according to the Law on gender Equality).
+At the ETUCE congress in November 2018 for all the Teacher unions in Europe, the ESFTUG president Maia Kobakhidze was for her fight for women’s educational rights and equality as the first person awarded the new Kounka Damianova Award, an award to be given to an ETUCE union member for their outstanding engagement in trade union work in the field of education and the promotion of equality.

 The Union structures